 Though there are a limited number of words with the wr sound, I noticed just often kids forgot that w is silent in the wr sound.
 They tried to blend the w and r sound.
 So, I decided to create these worksheets focusing on the wr sound and take it up separately.

 Identify the wr sound pictures and read the wr words in the word bank.
-Write the correct wr word next to its picture in the above worksheet.
+Write the correct wr words next to their pictures in the above worksheet.

-In the last wr worksheet, identify the picture, and complete the words by pasting the tiles.
+In the last worksheet for wr words, identify the picture, and complete the words by pasting the tiles.
 The words are wrap, wrong, wrath, wrist, wren, wreck etc. This 4 letters wr sound worksheet is ideal for kindergarteners.

 I am sharing another resource with you which is ‘My book about wr words.’